 Elsewhere, the corrosion-proof filter screen that is perhaps one of the most effective we’ve come across so far, while the brass spigot is well placed so that it’s easy to fill up your watering can.

-As you’ve probably figured out for yourself, this is the largest rain harvesting barrel on our list, so if you do need to store 75 gallons of water at a time, this is ideal.
+As you’ve probably figured out for yourself, this is the largest rain harvesting barrel on our list, so if you do need 75 gallons of water storage at a time, this is ideal.

 Otherwise, you may find that a smaller and more affordable option does the job just as well.